-John Dingell Told Us That Yes, He Was Responsible for His Savage Twitter Feed
+John Dingell told us that yes, he was responsible for his savage Twitter feed

 John Dingell, the Democrat who represented Michigan for 59 years and was the longest-serving member of Congress, died Thursday at his home in Dearborn, Michigan.
 He was 92.
-Over his long tenure, he shaped environmental policy, supported civil rights legislation, and criticized the growth of partisanship within Congress—and also clashed with Democrats by supporting the Vietnam War and gun rights, and failing to support abortion rights.
+Over his long tenure, he shaped environmental policy, supported civil rights legislation, and criticized the growth of partisanship within Congress—and also clashed with Democrats by supporting the Vietnam War and gun rights and failing to support abortion rights.

 But after his retirement, he’s also become known as a witty and merciless Twitter antagonist of President Donald Trump.